jahredhope/todo-redux-trial/README.md

 # todo-redux-trial

-Added a unique index to resolve issue where filtered list indexes did not relate to state indexes
+Added a unique index to resolve issue where filtered list indexes did not relate to state indexes.

 ## To Run
     npm install